Robinpn/Solo-Project/README.md

 Aim is to use as much js as possible instead of hardcoding values in HTML & CSS

+Living the vanlife: https://www.livingthevanlife.com/ (inspiration for the website)

 # Installation

 Clone and open in IDE of choice